realitytracing/Reality-Tracing-WIP/human-foundations/habituation.md

 ## Neutrality of Habituation

-Habituation is not inherently good or bad.
-It is a **neutral efficiency mechanism**.
+Habituation is a **neutral efficiency mechanism**.

 It enables:

 - Skill acquisition
-- Care and attentiveness
+- Care and precision
-- Focus and specialization
-- Continuity over time
+- Sustained focus
+- Long-term continuity

 It also produces:

+- Rigidity
 - Blind spots
-- Rigidity
 - Reduced adaptability
+- Resistance to reweighting

-These are not failures.
+These are not defects.
 They are **tradeoffs inherent to efficiency under constraint**.

-Efficiency always narrows optionality.
+Efficiency narrows optionality.

 ---

 ## Breakdown and Reweighting

-When a habituated cycle becomes non-viable—because constraints shift or costs exceed available capacity—the system produces negative feedback.
+When a habituated cycle becomes non-viable—because constraints shift or cumulative costs exceed available capacity—the system produces corrective signals.

-This feedback appears as:
+These signals may appear as:

 - Fatigue
 - Distress
+- Irritability
 - Confusion
 - Overload

-These signals indicate **inefficiency**, not moral failure.
-They mark the need for reweighting, interruption, or restructuring of salient paths.
+These are not moral failures.
+They are **inefficiency indicators**.

-Importantly, breakdown may occur in **non-dominant capacities**.
+Breakdown often occurs in **non-dominant capacities**.

-A highly habituated cognitive path (e.g. sustained thinking or abstraction) may remain stable while:
+A highly habituated cognitive path (e.g., sustained abstraction) may remain stable while:

 - Physical recovery degrades
-- Sleep is deprioritized
+- Sleep debt accumulates
 - Emotional regulation erodes

 Until enforcement occurs.

 This is not denial.
-It is **salience-weighted habituation operating normally**.
+It is salience-weighted habituation operating normally within bounded awareness.

 ---

 ## Habituation and Salience Stability

-Habituation stabilizes salience **temporarily** by lowering the cost of repeatedly traversed paths.
+Habituation stabilizes salience by lowering the cost of repeatedly traversed paths.

+However:

-All stability remains relative and revisable under changing constraints.
+All stability is temporary.
+All cost reductions are regime-dependent.

-Habituation cannot guarantee long-term viability.
-It only delays instability by reducing cost within a given capacity regime.
+Habituation does not guarantee long-term viability.
+It delays instability within a specific constraint configuration.

-Eventually, non-negotiable constraints enforce reweighting.
+When constraints shift, reweighting becomes unavoidable.

 ---

 ## Habituation and Capacity Absorption

-Habituation stabilizes salience by reducing the cost of paths that repeatedly absorb dominant capacity—including paths that are initially disliked, effortful, or neutral.

-High-friction paths can function as effective stabilizers precisely because they **consume capacity**.
-Over time, habituation allows these paths to remain traversable without continuous overload.

-When habituation is bypassed—because paths are too short, too easy, too optional, or too frictionless—salience may fail to stabilize even in the presence of desirable local ends.
+Habituation plays a critical role in matching **capacity flow** to **salience stability**.

+Paths that are initially effortful or even disliked can become stabilizing precisely because they absorb significant capacity.

+High-friction paths often:

+- Consume dominant capacity
+- Reduce idle surplus
+- Prevent destabilizing overflow

+Over time, habituation lowers their traversal cost without eliminating absorption.

+Conversely, when pathways are:

+- Too frictionless
+- Too short
+- Too optional
+- Too easily abandoned

+Salience may fail to stabilize despite abundance.

 In such cases:

 - Capacity is insufficiently absorbed
-- Salience reallocates prematurely
+- Reallocation occurs prematurely
-- Instability increases despite apparent abundance
+- Instability increases

-Habituation therefore plays a critical role in matching **capacity flow** to **salience stability**, not by adding meaning, but by regulating cost.
+Habituation regulates cost—not meaning.

 ---

-## Habituation, Balance, and Meta-Local Ends
+## Habituation and Meta-Local Ends

-Ideas about regulation can themselves become local ends.
+Regulation itself can become a local end.

-Examples include:
+Examples:

-- The idea of balance
+- Pursuing balance
-- Managing energy or attention
+- Managing attention
-- Optimizing capacity use
+- Tracking energy
-- Preserving future viability
+- Preserving long-term viability
+- Optimizing performance

-When such ideas become salient, habituation can stabilize *regulation itself* as a path.
+When such abstractions become salient, habituation can stabilize **meta-level regulation** as a dominant path.

 This does not suspend salience dynamics.
-It redirects them toward **meta-level capacity management**.
+It redirects them toward structured capacity management.

 Even reflection on habituation can become habituated.

 ---

-## Summary
+## Structural Summary

 Habituation is the mechanism by which:

 - Cost is reduced
-- Salience is temporarily stabilized
+- Salient paths are stabilized
 - Efficiency is achieved under constraint

-It enables continuity, but at the cost of flexibility.
+It enables continuity at the cost of flexibility.

-Habituation does not decide what matters.
+Habituation does not determine what matters.
 It determines **what can be sustained, and for how long, within bounded capacity**.